omkarjc/FPI-Function-Portal-Interface-/list.md

    ### add
    **parameters**
-   1.add
+   1. add
-   2.number1 to add
+   2. number1 to add
-   3.number2 to add
+   3. number2 to add